-Say hello to this Chicken Jalfrezi recipe – it’s been in the works since a whooping 2015.
-You could say it’s likely one of my longest projects to date – it’s officially six years old and only making it’s debut on the blog now!
+Say hello to this Chicken Jalfrezi recipe, which has shockingly been in the works since 2015.
+You could say it's one of my longest projects to date - it's officially six years old and only making it's debut on the blog now!

-I finally gave it a hand whilst I was staying at my Mother’s house a while back and I finally cracked the code and got something I am finally happy sharing with you all.
+I finally gave it a hand whilst I was staying at my Mother's house a while back and I have officially cracked the code and got something I am finally happy sharing with you all.
 Hurrah for the Chicken Jalfrezi recipe finally graduating from my drafts folder!

 How do I know this Chicken Jalfrezi is legit?
 I'll tell you why.

-I’m actually incredibly proud to say this recipe really blew my family away.
-You’d think this isn’t such a rare occurrence, because ya know I’m a food blogger and all.
-But actually, my family aren’t so easy to please, #thestruggleisreal.
+I'm actually incredibly proud to say this recipe really blew my family away.
+You'd think this isn't such a rare occurrence, because ya know I'm a food blogger and all.
+But honestly, when it comes to food, it takes A LOT to impress my them #thestruggleisreal.
+So when they were blown away by this recipe?
+I knew I'd hit the jackpot.

 This recipe is also available below as a video!

 Chicken Jalfrezi is a boneless chicken curry made with a traditional onion and tomato masala.
-It is characterised by the inclusion of large, cubes pieces of capsicum (bell pepper) added in towards the end of the cook-time, so they keep their colour and bite.
-Some versions of Chicken Jalfrezi also add large pieces of onion, but my recipe doesn’t.
+It's cooked with cubed pieces of capsicum (bell peppers, for our friends in the Western hemisphere) added in towards the end of the cook-time, so they keep their colour and bite.
+Some versions of Chicken Jalfrezi also add large pieces of onion, but my recipe doesn't.

-What sets a Chicken Jalfrezi apart from other regular curries is the slightly tangy addition of vinegar at the end, which makes it rather reminiscent of more Indo-Chinese style curries such as Chicken Manchurian.
+What sets a Chicken Jalfrezi apart from the array of curries Pakistani and Indian cuisine has to offer is the slightly tangy addition of vinegar at the end, which makes it rather reminiscent of more Indo-Chinese style curries such as Chicken Manchurian.

 Chicken Jalfrezi starts off very much like most other curries - we start by frying an onion.
 Stir it regularly to ensure it doesn't burn or brown unevenly.
 Keep the heat medium to high, adjusting as needed.